YeeSheow-Chow/P.E.I.C---SMART-INDOOR-SYSTEM/README.md

 Hi! 👋
 This project was mainly developed as my final-year graduation project.
 At its current stage, it is still a prototype-oriented system built for research, testing, and presentation purposes rather than a fully deployed real-world product.

-Some practical functions and large-scale deployment features have not been fully implemented yet, mainly because of time, hardware limitations, and the scope of an undergraduate / student project.
+Some practical functions and large-scale deployment features have not been fully implemented yet, mainly because of time, hardware limitations, and the scope of an student project.
 Still, this project represents my attempt to explore how intelligent sensing, simple embedded control, and interactive visualization can be combined to improve energy use in shared indoor spaces.

 I hope that in the future, with more time, experience, and technical support, this work can be further improved and extended into a more complete and practical system. 😊